-I am delighted to introduce our annual report for 2022/23, my first since being appointed by the Mayor in January 2023.
+I am delighted to introduce our annual report for 2022/23, my first since being appointed by the Mayor in January 2023 as Deputy Mayor for Police, Fire, Crime and Criminal Justice.

-Throughout the report we have highlighted examples of how we're achieving the crosscutting ambitions set out in the Police and Crime Plan, 'Standing Together':
+Throughout the report we have highlighted examples of how we're achieving the cross-cutting ambitions set out in the Police and Crime Plan, 'Standing Together':

-- Tackling inequality and injustice in all its forms including gender based violence (GBV) - Delivering with victims, communities, and partnerships.
+- Tackling inequality and injustice in all its forms including Gender Based Violence - Delivering with victims, communities, and partnerships.

-These cross-cutting themes are the bedrock for how we deliver our police and crime priorities in Greater Manchester and will remain a key focus for me.
+These cross-cutting themes are the bedrock for how we deliver our police and crime priorities in Greater Manchester and will remain a key focus for me as Deputy Mayor.

-I am very encouraged by the progress that GMP have made this year to improve their service to the public.
+I am very encouraged by the progress that Greater Manchester Police have made this year to improve their service to the public.
 The report provides a summary of these improvements.
 I give you my assurance that ensuring GMP continues to improve, and that the public receive the service that they both need and deserve, especially the most vulnerable members of our communities, remains my top priority.
 I share the ambition of the Chief Constable, Stephen Watson, for GMP to become the best police force in the country.

-But, as the title suggests, the Standing

-Together plan is about more than just policing

-- it's about the work that we do with partners

-to keep people safe.
-So I'm delighted to be

-able to showcase the great work that is

-taking place across Greater Manchester, led

-by community safety partnerships working

-closely with local communities, to deliver a

-wide range of projects and initiatives to tackle

-crime and disorder.

-This year, the report shines a light on the work that is happening in each locality and I am committed to supporting community safety partnerships to work through the challenges and opportunities they face.

-In March, I held my first community safety partnership event with lead councillors, local authority chairs and officers, divisional police chief superintendents and local leaders from GMFRS.
-Since this event, we have established a programme of multi-agency problemsolving 'masterclass' events and I hope this will lead to further innovative problem-solving plans that will tackle crime and antisocial behaviour (ASB), building on the success of initiatives like Operation Vulcan which has seen a range of agencies working together to tackle serious organised crime that blights people's day to day lives, and other multiagency work.
+But, as the title suggests, the Standing Together plan is about more than just policing - it's about the work that we do with partners to keep people safe.
+So I'm delighted to be able to showcase the great work that is taking place across Greater Manchester, led by Community Safety Partnerships working closely with local communities, to deliver a wide range of projects and initiatives to tackle crime and disorder.
+This year, the report shines a light on the work that is happening in each locality, and I am committed to supporting Community Safety Partnerships to work through the challenges and opportunities they face.
+In March, I held my first Community Safety Partnership event with lead councillors, local authority chairs and officers, divisional police chief superintendents and local leaders from Greater Manchester Fire and Rescue Service.
+Since this event, we have established a programme of multi-agency problem-solving 'masterclass' events and I hope that this will lead to further innovative problem-solving plans that will tackle crime and antisocial behaviour (ASB), building on the success of initiatives like Operation Vulcan which has seen a range of agencies working together to tackle serious organised crime that blights people's day to day lives, and other multi-agency work.

 We have also been successful in securing record levels of Safer Streets funding from the Home Office, and this has helped communities in Stockport, Manchester and Wigan problem-solve and tackle neighbourhood crime and ASB in their communities.
-Over the course of this year we have secured over £1.6m of Safer Streets funding, taking the total received since 2020 to over £4.2million for specific areas in Greater Manchester.
+Over the course of this year, we have secured over £1.6m of Safer Streets funding, taking the total received since 2020 to over £4.2million for specific areas in Greater Manchester.

-GMP's new Neighbourhood Policing model, introduced in March, provides a real opportunity to strengthen the way we work together.
+GMP's new Neighbourhood Policing model, introduced in March, also provides a real opportunity to strengthen the way we work together.
 With increases in police officer numbers, dedicated to working in communities, and the establishment of Prevention Hubs and Neighbourhood Crime Teams in each area, I am confident that the successes we have seen so far to tackle crime and ASB will continue.
 I welcome the monthly Operation Avro weeks of action, targeting hot spot locations and persistent problems such as speeding traffic, closure of problem premises, alcohol, drugs, environmental ASB, dangerous dogs and graffiti.